 - How would you feel if you had to read lots of mean things said about you?

-- What effect would it have on Barak Obama if he got really upset about all the mean things said about him?
+- What effect would it have on Barack Obama if he got really upset about all the mean things said about him?

-- How can you use Barak Obama's attitude the next time you read or hear something mean about you?
+- How can you use Barack Obama's attitude the next time you read or hear something mean about you?

 You could even pause the video and ask them to predict how he will respond after he reads each tweet out, or think about how they would respond if they were in his shoes - that would be really interesting to discuss and compare to what he actually says!

 Jimmy Kimmel's channel has so many other Mean Tweets episodes with other celebrities that your students might enjoy and relate to (tip: proof watch them first!)
 You can use the prompts above to spark a really valuable discussion with any of them!